IvanZdanovich/notes/Testing/integrating-requirements-into-codebase.md

 - Potential for Misalignment
   - Mismatch Risks: There's a risk of misalignment between requirements and test cases, especially if requirements are updated without corresponding changes in the tests.
 This can reduce the accuracy of test validation.
   - Version Control Challenges: Synchronizing requirements with evolving test cases and application changes can be difficult, particularly in large or rapidly changing projects.
-- Tooling and Integration Challenges
-  - Compatibility Issues: Integrating requirements directly with Cypress or other testing frameworks might introduce compatibility challenges or require additional tooling.
-  - Dependency on JSON: Relying on JSON files for requirements might limit flexibility, especially if the project's complexity grows beyond what simple JSON representation can handle.
 - Initial Resource Investment
   - Setup Time: Requires a substantial upfront investment in time and resources to create requirement files, index them, and integrate them with test cases.
   - Resource Allocation: Allocating resources to implement and maintain this approach may divert attention from other critical tasks, impacting project timelines and priorities.